zza234s/MHFL/README.md

 ## Model and Dataset

-Currently, we simply conduct experiments on two FL benchmark datasets: CIFAR-10 and FEMINIST.
+Currently, we simply conduct experiments on two FL benchmark datasets: CIFAR-10 and FEMNIST.